 Your humble servant always asks the following questions when someone complains of a chipped cutting edge on a chisel or plane.
 When Woody gets back, and if he manages to remain coherent and vertical long enough, we’ll ask him these same questions.
 If your blades are causing you grief, you should consider asking yourself these questions too.
 Jose Cuervo and acting skills are not required.

-- What sort of quality is your problem chisel?
+What sort of quality is your problem chisel?
 Low?
 Medium?
 High?
 How do you know?
 This is relevant because a poor-quality chisel will fail just by looking at it too hard;

-- What type of chisel is it?
+What type of chisel is it?
 A striking chisel or a paring chisel?
 Each type of chisel is used for different tasks and in different ways;

-- What and how were you cutting when the edge failed?
+What and how were you cutting when the edge failed?
 This is important because some woods are best cut in a different manner than others, and some cuts require a special approach if we are to avoid damaging the chisel;

-- What is the bevel angle?
+What is the bevel angle?
 If the angle is much less than the ideal for the type of chisel, plane, cut and wood, we may have found the culprit.
 Finding the perfect angle for your chisel and situation may take some experimentation;

-- How did the edge fail?
+How did the edge fail?
 Did it crumble?
 Chip?
 Roll?
 A combo failure (with cheese)?
 This will tell us a lot about the tool.

 Was the wood you were cutting dirty?
 Did it contain embedded grit?
 This is an important question because many people carelessly use their valuable chisels, planes and powertools to cut hard minerals instead of scrumptious wood.
 The lesson?
 Don’t be a slob: Scrub your wood with a steel brush before cutting it.
 And saw off the last 3~4 millimeters off both ends of every board, or at least chamfer the ends with a block plane, drawknife or knife to remove the grit always embedded in end grain, before you put it through your jointer, thickness planner or tablesaw, or cut it with handsaws, planes or chisel.
 If you have not made a habit of doing this, don your scratchy sackcloth tidy whities, smear ashes on your face, then repent and be baptized because you have been abusing your innocent tools, Bubba.
 Clean your wood and you will notice the difference.
 Strange that no one I have ever asked this question to has admitted to using dirty, stony wood at first.
 The reason is usually simply that they didn’t realize it was filthy until I pointed it out to them, just as it was pointed out to me many years ago.
 What’s that you say?
 You don’t have a stiff steel wire brush in your toolbox?!
 Shame on you;

-- Did you abuse the chisel by trying to lever wood out of the cut, a mortise for instance?
+Did you abuse the chisel by trying to lever wood out of the cut, a mortise for instance?
 This is a common cause of failure.
-People accustomed to using amateur-grade tools with soft cutting edges frequently discover the edge of their new chisel chipped after using it like a cheap Chinese screwdriver to lever waste, never imagining the harder and more brittle steel of a quality chisel might be damaged.
+People accustomed to using amateur-grade tools with soft cutting edges frequently discover the edge of their new chisel has chipped after using it like a cheap Chinese screwdriver to lever waste, never imagining the harder and more brittle steel of a quality chisel might be damaged.
 Such boorish behavior voids the warranty on our chisels, BTW, because a chisel is a cutting tool, not a prybar, can opener, or paint stirrer, much less a screwdriver.

 Did your answers to these questions suggest any remedial action to you?
 The best answer to Question 1 is often to procure a better-performing tool.

-But if your tool is professional-grade instead of hardware-store grade, then you need to learn how to use it and maintain it properly.
+But if your tool is professional-grade instead of hardware-store grade, then you may need to learn how to use it and maintain it properly.
 But that is a story for another day.

 Let us shift our attention briefly to another, related mystery, one that has more to do with human nature.